 What is the Nongame Wildlife Fund?

-The Nongame Wildlife Fund, coordinated by the Natural Heritage Unit, assists with the goals of MDNR Wildlife by identifying, protecting, managing and restoring Michigan's biological diversity.
+The Nongame Wildlife Fund, assists with the goals of MDNR Wildlife by identifying, protecting, managing and restoring Michigan's biological diversity.
 It is responsible for initiating, developing and implementing critical projects vital to the needs of Michigan's endangered, threatened and nongame animals, plants and their habitats.

-Since 1983, over $10 million has been raised for these important management efforts through voluntary check-off contributions on the state income tax form, sales of specialty license plates, and by direct donations.
-Six million of that $10 dollars has been placed in a permanent trust, and interest from that trust will continue to support threatened and endangered species well into the future.
+Since 1983, over $23 million has been raised for these important management efforts through voluntary check-off contributions on the state income tax form, sales of specialty license plates, and by direct donations.
+Six million of that $23 million dollars has been placed in a permanent trust, and interest from that trust will continue to support threatened and endangered species well into the future.

 The Nongame Fish and Wildlife Fund is responsible for: